 Ricky Powell, a forty year veteran of the entertainment industry has had the opportunity to view life through its brightest and darkest moments.
 These eye-opening experiences have taught him the importance of "choosing happiness" on a daily basis.
 As a professional author, speaker, consultant and coach, Ricky demonstrates that happiness is a choice one can make regardless of outer circumstances and how doing so will bring greater wealth, better health, stronger relationships and a more fulfilled life.
 Ricky empowers individuals and transforms businesses by facilitating a structured culture of happiness, which leads to increased productivity, lower absenteeism and higher profits.

-Lorna Stremcha, is an award winning teacher, an advocate against school and workplace bullying, a listed speaker for Bullying Police USA and is one of the first thirteen individuals to co-author the healthy work place bullying act in the United States.
-Today Lorna shares her life lessons with others in hopes of helping them live a healthier life after bullying and sexual harassment.
-She is the author of, Lose the Baggage, Lose the Weight… a woman-to-woman recipe for life, and her book about her own workplace bullying experience and legal battle, Sins of Our Schools: After the Bell Rings.
+Lorna Stremcha, is the author of, Lose the Baggage, Lose the Weight… a woman-to-woman recipe for life, Bravery, Bullies, & Blowhards: Lessons Learned In A Montana Classroom, an award-winning educator and coach, an advocate against school and workplace bullying, a listed speaker for Bullying Police USA and one of the first thirteen individuals to co-author the healthy work place bullying act in the United States.
+Today, Lorna shares her life lessons with others in hopes of helping them live a healthier life after bullying and sexual harassment.
+She is currently working with young adults she taught.
+After all mentoring is the name of the game.
+Plan!
+Love!
+Live!

 Dr. Sophie Henshaw, is a Clinical Psychologist in private practice in Perth, WA.
 She has experienced workplace bullying both personally and professionally.
 Starting her career as a public servant in a maximum-security prison that ostensibly had “a zero tolerance to bullying”, she was the target of a serial workplace bully.
 She understands what targets face.
 Over her working life she has been sexually harassed, targeted by two senior psychiatrists and most recently, a Facebook bully threatened to destroy her career.
 Learn how she successfully fended off this vicious social media attack.